gullwing-io/bookworms/README.md

   * Brave
   * Notion
   * Google docs
+* Support multiple YMAL files and merging together
 * Bug fix markdown generator header folder depth
+* Convert existing exported bookmarks into YAML
 * Improve documentation for using bookworms modules
 * Allow users to select the exports they want or won't want
+* Set up GitHub actions for repo to build, test and publish in NPM

 ## Future

-* Create GitHub action to update bookmark repos remotely
+* Create GitHub action to update bookmark repos without `npx`
 * Remove step for people to need to import files in browser
 * Add the idea of public bookmarks which could genate trends